weiloon1234/gmap-vue/packages/gmap-vue/README.md

 Please follow next link to our [documentation](https://diegoazh.github.io/gmap-vue/).

-## Vue-2 port of vue-google-maps
+## Vue 3 Support

-This is a fork of the popuplar vue2-google-maps.
-As the author of the library no longer commit to maintain the project, we forked it to develop and maintain the project.
+This library was originally a Vue 2 fork of `vue2-google-maps`.
+It has now been updated to work with Vue 3.

 ## CONTRIBUTORS NEEDED!